What We Do

 Promoting an Age Friendly Community

 An Age Friendly Community is one where older residents can be healthy and productive.
-The World Health Organization has established specific goals for a community seeking to be age friendly.
+The World Health Organization and the AARP have established specific goals for a community seeking to be age friendly.
 Grantees of the Marshall Home Fund provide programs and services that address many of these goals.

 Board of Directors

 Seda Aghamianz, Co-Vice President